Westminster Involvement and Leadership

 • Starting a new club or organization

-Contact info: Trisha Teig, Director of Student Involvement and Leadership firstname.lastname@example.org
+Contact Info: Ryan Cook, Director of Student Involvement, Leadership, and Orientation at firstname.lastname@example.org.

 The center exists to improve student learning through service, service-learning, and other civic engagement activities.

 • Service-learning Scholars

 • Student-Led Service Initiatives, SLICE & $100 Difference

 • Support faculty and staff on service-learning development in order to strengthen and increase service-learning courses

 Contact Info: Julie Tille, Director of the Center for Civic Engagement email@example.com

 The Westminster Diversity & International Center offers a multitude of opportunities for students to get involved in diversity and global experiences.
 Many options are listed below.

 • Westminster Allies Coalition

 • Study Abroad and May Term